LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 2. **Taking automatic measurements from sensors**

-  The purpose of the framework is to enable the automated acquisition of measurement data from various connected hadware sensors.
+  The purpose of the framework is to enable the automated acquisition of measurement data from various connected hardware sensors.
   The user should be able to configure various measurement series, which should then be carried out by the framework without further user interaction.

 3. **Open storage formats for data export**